neflem27/Arbitrage_Betting/README.md

   title="Training Data"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

+In this case, there are two initial amounts multiplied by decimal odds and given their respective returns.
+Your Total Investment equates to $107 + $93 = $200.
+Profit in this case is Return - Total Investment.
+Given this, there is a 50-50 chance of going either way and getting either 204.3 from bet 1 or 204.7 from bet 2.

+your total investment is .
 whether the odds fall under a single bookmaker or span across multiple bookings.
 The idea is simple, place mitigate risk at all cost

 **Objectives:**